afollestad/material-dialogs/README.md

 ---

-## Custom List Dialog Item Layouts

-The `ItemProcessor` API can be used to use custom list item layouts.
-See the sample project for an example.

----

 ### Single Choice List Dialogs

 Single choice list dialogs are almost identical to regular list dialogs.
 The only difference is that